-Volunteer with Kaya and you can observe and swim alongside the stunning inhabitants of our seas and oceans while participating in essential marine conservation effort.
-Put on a wetsuit or beachwear and help to protect and restore vulnerable marine habitats and species such as turtles, whale sharks and dolphins.
+Volunteer with Kaya and you can observe and swim alongside the stunning inhabitants of our seas and oceans while participating in essential marine conservation efforts.
+Become a marine conservation volunteer, put on a wetsuit or beachwear, and help to protect and restore vulnerable marine habitats and species such as turtles, whale sharks and dolphins.

 Marine Conservation Volunteer

 As a marine conservation volunteer or intern, you will work with and learn from qualified marine scientists and local specialists who focus their efforts on protecting the seas, marine wildlife and beaches from harm.
 Depending on your project you may be involved in species identification and tagging, building artificial coral reefs, beach clearing, patrols and more.
 Wherever you choose, you will be working in one of the most spectacular places in the world.

 All of our marine conservation volunteer projects are doing amazing work, and most are led by well-respected marine biologists and local experts.
 From eradicating the invasive lion-fish in Belize, assessing the impact of tourism on dolphins in Tanzania, monitoring species in Mozambique to working with the fisheries and navy in Thailand, our projects cover a range of essential marine conservation work that is sure to inspire you.

 Our marine conservation volunteer projects help protect our seas and marine wildlife are constantly under threat from fishing, pollution, tourism, invasive species and changes in our climate.
 The changes to the climate have led to storms, tsunamis, earthquakes worldwide which have damaged underwater habitats.
 Overfishing, tourism and naval activity have led to damage to our seabeds and coral reefs.
 And in some areas, species are heading to new waters leading to problems with ecosystems as the food chain breaks down.